pmd/pmd/docs/pages/next_major_development.md

 TODO document that when we're done discussing the semantic rewrite phase.

 * **Migrating**:
+  * There is currently no way to match abstract types with XPath, so `Type` and `ReferenceType` name tests won't match anything anymore.
   * `Type/ReferenceType/ClassOrInterfaceType` -> `ClassOrInterfaceType`
   * `Type/PrimitiveType` -> `PrimitiveType`.
   * `Type/ReferenceType[@ArrayDepth>1]/ClassOrInterfaceType` -> `ArrayType/ClassOrInterfaceType`.
   * `Type/ReferenceType/PrimitiveType` -> `ArrayType/PrimitiveType`.
-  * Note that in most cases you should check the type of a variable with `VariableDeclaratorId[pmd-java:typeIs("java.lang.String[]")]` because it considers the additional dimensions on declarations like `String foo[];`.
+  * Note that in most cases you should check the type of a variable with e.g.
+  `VariableDeclaratorId[pmd-java:typeIs("java.lang.String[]")]` because it
+  considers the additional dimensions on declarations like `String foo[];`.
   The Java equivalent is `TypeHelper.isA(id, String[].class);`